 Global History and Geography

-Global History and Geography introduces students to the study of human culture and history in four distinct regions: Europe, Asia, Africa, and the Americas.
+Global History and Geography introduces students to the study of human culture and history in three distinct regions: Europe, East Asia, and India.
 Students examine each culture and how it has evolved over time by studying the geography, religious and value systems, social structure, and government of each region.
 The course also devotes attention to the contemporary realities of each of these societies.
 Overarching themes, such as the impact of religion or economy on a society, are studied across regions and epochs to help students understand the fundamental issues that have shaped the human experience.
 Students will study primary and secondary accounts of historical events.
 Projects and assignments involve essay writing, research, analysis of newspaper and magazine articles, and role-playing.

 U.S. History and Government

 This course engages students in an exploration of U.S. history from the colonial period through the 20th century.
-It is designed to encourage students to think historically as they develop a foundation in the content of U.S. history and government.
+It is designed to encourage students to think historically as they develop knowledge of U.S. history and government.
 Special attention is devoted to the government, civics, and the Constitution of the United States.
 Students will examine information and facts through the lens of major themes running throughout United States history: evolving definitions of freedom and democracy, tensions between state and federal governments, and the government’s role to protect and regulate.
 Topics such as the impact of the economy on society and politics, the United States’ relationship to the rest of the world, and cycles of immigration and reform are also given special emphasis.
 Projects and assignments throughout the year include frequent essay writing, reading and interpreting primary sources, research, debate, and oral presentations.

 Civics and Economics